gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Verification

-I began by running `ip a` to display the IP addresses and status of all network interfaces on the Ubuntu server.
+I began by running `ip a` to display the IP addresses and status of all the network interfaces on the Ubuntu server.
 From there, I identified the interface name `enp2s0`, Ubuntu IP address `172.16.14.129` and subnet `172.16.14.0/24`.

 ## Step 4: Configure HOME_NET in Snort